 The first step in the integrated design system asks educators to identify the key situational factors affecting the environment.
-This includes the course content (e.g., divergent vs. convergent material), context (e.g., regular vs. online course; day or night class), expectations of external groups (e.g., AICPA, IMA), specific and unusual characteristics of both the students and the teacher (e.g., demographics, experiences, learning styles), and any pedagogical challenge of the subject matter (e.g., accounting is the transitional course).
-A good analysis at this point will help the instructor anticipate and avoid later problems or inconsistencies
+This includes the course content (e.g., divergent vs. convergent material), context (e.g., regular vs. online course; day or night class), expectations of external groups (e.g., AICPA, IMA), specific and unusual characteristics of both the students and the teacher (e.g., demographics, experiences, learning styles), and any pedagogical challenge of the subject matter (e.g., cost accounting is the transitional course).
+A good analysis here will help the instructor anticipate and avoid later problems or inconsistencies.
+For the cost accounting learning environment at the authors' college, the key factors include: first, an upper level accounting course for majors other than financial accounting; second, the IMA exam performance expectations by the profession and the school; third, on-the-job expectations by recruiters and/or employers.
+As the rest of the course is developed, these factors will serve as background in designing learning activities and teaching strategies.